Resident Evil: Vendetta: Release

 To promote the film, a virtual reality experience for PlayStation VR, titled Resident Evil: Vendetta – Infected Experience, was released on May 24, 2017, for free.
 Resident Evil: Vendetta was released in Japanese theaters on May 27, 2017, after a premiere in Shinjuku on May 26.
 A limited theatrical showing in United Kingdom took place on June 14, 2017, and Fathom Events held a special one-night showing of the film across select theaters in North America on June 19, 2017.
-The film became available in North America across digital retailers on June 20 and on Ultra HD Blu-ray, Blu-ray and DVD on July 18.
+The film became available in North America across digital retailers on June 20 and on Ultra HD Blu-ray, Blu-ray and DVD on July 18 through Sony Pictures Home Entertainment, under the Stage 6 Films banner.
 The original soundtrack composed by Kenji Kawai was released on July 7, 2017, through iTunes Store.
 On September 6, 2017, the film was released on Ultra HD Blu-ray, Blu-ray and DVD in Japan.